Fastpacking Gear List Super Ultralight 2025

 13 oz | $210

-The Teragon Gear Pioneer Stake, made of 3D printed titanium, has been an outright terrific piece of ultralight gear.
-These Norwegian tent stakes represent overdue innovation in a category that has, until recently, been stagnant.
-They are likely the best performance option on the market, the lightest weight, and almost certainly the most expensive.
+The Teragon Gear Pioneer Stake, made of 3D printed titanium, is the best-in-class option for an eye-popping price.
+This Norwegian design represent overdue innovation in a category that has, until recently, been stagnant.
+At .25 oz for a 7″ stake, they have the best strength-to-weight, and holding power-to-weight ratio.
 The 3D-printing process allows for a narrow neck with a structurally reinforced head connection.
-This is the best of both worlds, because it hold guylines perfectly without bending or snapping.
+This is the best of both worlds, because it hold guy lines perfectly without bending or snapping.

 Alpha Direct Hoodie